ihsn/SDCTheory/_build/html/_sources/anon_methods.rst.txt

 happening in the released data file.
 In principal, the transition matrix can be designed in such a way that certain transitions are not possible (probability 0).
 For instance, for those that go to school, the age must range within 6 to 18 years and only such changes are allowed.
-In *sdcMicro* the transition matrix cannot be exactly specified.
 A useful alternative is constructing strata and applying PRAM within the strata.
 In this way, the changes between variables will only be applied within the strata. :numref:`code515` illustrates this by applying PRAM to the